Parking Rules and Regulations

 — when a vehicle is parked blocking a handicap space or handicap access;

-— when a vehicle is parked illegally in a red reserved space, at the discretion of the reserve permit holder
+— when a vehicle is parked illegally in a Red reserved space

 — when the displayed parking permit has been reported lost or stolen, or appears to be forged or altered;

-— when a vehicle is parked in a fire lane or driving lane, blocking a doorway, dumpster, fire hydrant, emergency exit or in a tow away zone;
+— when a vehicle is parked in a fire lane or driving lane; blocking a doorway, dumpster, fire hydrant or emergency exit; or in a tow-away zone;

-— when any vehicle is determined to have three or more unpaid parking citations charged against it.
+— when any vehicle is determined to have two or more unpaid parking citations charged against it.
 Impounded vehicles will be held until all outstanding citations and charges have been satisfied.

-Tow Warning: As a courtesy, vehicles parked legally or illegally found to have three or more outstanding citations may have a tow warning affixed to the driver’s side window.
+Tow Warning: Vehicles with three (3) or more outstanding violations may have a tow warning affixed to the driver's side window.
 The owner/operator then has 24 hours to clear all citations and fees outstanding before the vehicle will be towed and impounded.
-Vehicles with 7 or more outstanding citations will not be provided a courtesy tow warning sticker and are eligible for tow immediately when found on University property.
+Vehicles with five (5) or more outstanding citations will not be provided a courtesy tow warning sticker and are eligible for tow immediately when found on University property.

-Tow Fee: The fee for a vehicle tow requiring the use of dollies (front wheel drive vehicles) is $90.
-The fee without the use of dollies is $65.
-If an immobilizer or wheel lock is used in lieu of towing a vehicle the fee is $35.
-A show-up fee of $35 is charged in situations where the wrecker is called, but the vehicle is not impounded.
+Tow Fee: The fee for a vehicle tow requiring the use of dollies (front-wheel-drive vehicles) is $100.
+The fee without the use of dollies is $70.
+If an immobilizer or wheel lock is used in lieu of towing a vehicle the fee is $40.
+A show-up fee of $40 is charged in situations where the wrecker is called but the vehicle is not impounded.
 Tow fee applies when vehicle is hooked up to wrecker.
 Tow and impoundment fees are subject to change based on the terms of the contract for providing the service.

 Disposal of Vehicles: Impounded vehicles not claimed within 30 days will be considered abandoned and will be disposed of as per provisions of state law.

-Appeal Procedure: To dispute a parking citation, a written appeal must be submitted on the parking appeal form within seven days of receiving the citation online at www.louisville.edu/parking or at one of the Parking offices.
+Appeal Procedure: To dispute a parking citation, a written appeal must be submitted on the parking appeal form within seven days of receiving the citation online at louisville.edu/parking or at one of the Parking Offices.
 Parking appeals will not be accepted after seven days.
-A $5 Administrative Fee will be assessed for all denied appeals.
+A $5 administrative fee will be assessed for all denied appeals.
 If an appeal is denied, a personal appeal maybe requested.
 Failure to appear for personal appeals will result in a denial of appeal.
 The Parking Appeals Committee is composed of faculty, staff and students who will adjudicate written appeals.
 The Appeals Committee will not accept appeals for the following reasons:

-1. Person submitting appeal has other outstanding parking violations.
+1. person submitting appeal has other outstanding escalated parking violations.

 Citations issued for the above violations may be contested through a request for administrative review of the citation issued on an individual basis.